 Employees are responsible for keeping their financial information current.
 If a deposit must be returned due to a closed account, employees can expect a delay in the reissuing of those funds.
 Employees are also responsible for verifying that their direct deposit requests have been processed correctly by reviewing their pay advice and/or calling their financial institution to confirm receipt of funds.
 The university is not responsible for any overdraft charges if funds are not deposited as expected.

-If employees wish to change their account designation, they must submit a new Payroll Direct Deposit Application Form with the updated information.
+If employees wish to change their account designation, they must update their Payroll Direct Deposit Information on the employee portal before payroll is processed.
 Each new Direct Deposit Form submitted overrides the information from the previously submitted form, so it is important to fill out each account request completely and to attach the required documentation for each account (up to three accounts are available).
 Employees should leave their old account(s) open until after the first wage payment has been deposited to the new account(s) whenever possible.

 Deposits are made electronically through the Federal Banking System, which minimizes the processing time.
 Funds will be transmitted to the employee’s designated financial institution(s) by payday and posted to the employee’s account by the individual financial institution(s), according to the financial institution’s established posting schedule.

 The employee’s bank determines when the funds are actually available in the employee’s account(s).
 Direct deposit reduces the potential for lost warrants, as well as theft or forgery.
 Employees can access their pay advice on payday via campus portals .

 With the implementation of mandatory direct deposit, payroll warrants (checks) that are lost in the mail will require at least 10 business days before reissue.
 The 10-day period provides adequate time for the U.S. Postal Service to deliver the warrant.
 Employees should contact their department payroll liaison to request reissue of a lost check.